Guaranteed clustering and biclustering via semidefinite programming: A semidefinite relaxation of the densest problem

-We call such a matrix $X$ a {normalized $k$-partition matrix}.
+If we let $X$ be the $N\times k$ matrix with $i$th column equal to $\bv_i/\|\bv_i\|$, we have $ \sum_{i=1}^k d_{G(C_i)} = \tr(X^T W X). $ We call such a matrix $X$ a {normalized $k$-partition matrix}.
 That is, $X$ is a {\it normalized k-partition matrix} if the columns of $X$ are the normalized characteristic vectors of $k$ disjoint subsets of $V$.
 We denote by $\npm(V,k)$ the set of all normalized $k$-partition matrices of $V$.
-We should note that the term normalized $k$-partition matrix is a slight misnomer; the columns of $X \in \npm(V,k)$ do not necessarily define a partition of $V$ into $k$ disjoint sets but do define a partition of $V$ into the $k+1$ disjoint sets given by the columns $X(1,:), \dots, X(k,:)$ of $X$ and their complement.
+We should note that the term normalized $k$-partition matrix is a slight misnomer; the columns of $X \in \npm(V,k)$ do not necessarily define a partition of $V$ into $k$ disjoint sets but do define a partition of $V$ into the $k+1$ disjoint sets given by the columns $X(:,1), \dots, X(:,k)$ of $X$ and their complement.
 Using this notation, the densest \kdc problem may be formulated as the quadratic program

 Unfortunately, quadratic programs with combinatorial constraints are NP-hard in general.